 Early American entrepreneur and railroad tycoon Alfred W. McCune built the Mansion as his family home.
 Elizabeth McCune, Alfred’s wife, chose the prominent architect S.C.
 Dallas to design the home with the finest in furnishings, objets d’art, and materials available in the United States and abroad.

 When the McCune Family decided to move to Los Angeles in 1920, they donated the Mansion to the Church of Jesus Christ of Latter-day Saints, which, in turn, used it to establish the McCune School of Music.

-Noteworthy interior details, shipped from around the world, include rare materials, such as Utah onyx, Nubian and Irish marble, French tapestries, South American mahogany, Russian leather, and German mirrors.
+Shipped from around the world, include rare materials, such as Utah onyx, Nubian and Irish marble, French tapestries, South American mahogany, Russian leather, and German mirrors.
 The exterior was built of native Utah sandstone and the roof, covered with tiles made in the Netherlands.

-Exotic woods like bird’s-eye maple, South American blond mahogany and 400-year-old English oak radiate warmth and beauty throughout.
+Exotic woods like bird’s-eye maple, South American blond mahogany, and 400-year-old English oak radiate warmth and beauty throughout.

 Guests admire the gold leaf hand gilding, the exquisite murals, decorative scagliola, and the detailed artwork echoing century-old brushstrokes.
 Today, original Russian impressionist paintings accent the decor, while the glow from fireplaces and antique fixtures blend with the warmth of the magnificently carved wood to create a most gracious environment.